ModaOperandi/agora/recommendations/service-mesh.md

 The ultimate goal is for all existing services, both legacy and current platforms, to have access to token authorization without needing to implement it per service.

+## Proposal Summary

+Deploy [Istio](https://istio.io/latest/docs/concepts/what-is-istio/) into each EKS cluster for environment-separated service meshes.
+Because all of our legacy services are ECS or Lambda based, we should be able to update their deployments to include the Envoy proxy.
+This would allow them to integrate with Istio's control plane.

+## Questions
+* What kind of authorization do we need?
+JWT tokens?
+Or would an API key be sufficient?
+* Do we care if our solution is AWS dependent?
+* How much modification of existing legacy services are we willing to do?

 ## Options

-* AWS App Mesh - Deploy Envoy proxy w/ each legacy service & into each EKS cluster, manage services through AWS -
+* AWS App Mesh - Deploy Envoy proxy w/ each legacy service & into each EKS cluster, manage services through AWS
 * Istio - Deploy Istio into EKS clusters & Envoy proxy w/ each legacy service and register to Istio, manage services through Istio
 * API Gateway/Istio hybrid - Deploy Istio into EKS and utilize it for those services, use API Gateway for legacy services

 ### AWS App Mesh
 * AWS App Mesh comes at no additional cost
 * Not compatible with New Relic
-* No security offerings
+* No security offerings - ultimately this is not a feasible option for our needs

 ### Istio
 * Open source - no additional cost other than EKS usage